ETS-ReactNative4/bc-explorer/QUICKSTART.md

     ./deploy_explorer.sh --down
     ```

 2. Install all dependencies.
-Only need to be run once.
+Only need to be run once after cloning repo.

     ```bash
     npm install